How to deploy a Shopify Hydrogen storefront to Netlify

 Terminal window

-4. In your Vite config file (vite.config.ts or similar), replace the Oxygen plugin with the Netlify Remix plugin:
+2. In your Vite config file (vite.config.ts), replace the Oxygen plugin with the Netlify plugins:

 vite.config.ts